 Take our Myth Buster Quiz and see how you score.

-Almost 21 million people in the U.K. have now received their first vaccine and we’re making some great progress across our regions too; have a look at the graphs below to see how we’re doing.
+Almost 21 million people in the U.K. have now received their first vaccine and we’re making some great progress across all our regions too.

 We are however aware that many colleagues still have questions and concerns that are delaying them from having the vaccine, mainly caused by misinformation they’ve read in the news.
 Here, I will tackle some of these concerns and answer your questions.

 I’m concerned about the possible side effects; how could taking the vaccine affect me?

 SIDE EFFECTS | FACTS: You may experience some mild side effects

 Side effects are important details which the Medicines and Healthcare Products Regulatory Agency (MHRA) always consider when assessing candidate vaccines.
 For all the Covid-19 vaccines, like many others, they have identified that some people will feel slightly unwell, but they report no significant side effects have been observed in the tens of thousands of people involved in the trials.
 When you have the COVID-19 vaccination you may experience some mild side effects which could include: